Downtown Dental Excellence offers

 Teeth in a Day vs Denture Implants

 Traditional denture implants are an excellent long-term solution, but they can also take quite a bit of time to place.
-The placement process for denture implants can be months, and involves multiple surgeries.
+The placement process for denture implants can take months and involves multiple surgeries.
 Because of all of this additional time and effort, traditional denture implants are generally considerably more expensive than Teeth in a Day.
-Traditional dentures implants also may require a bone graft to properly secure them in place.
+Traditional dentures and implants also may require a bone graft to properly secure them in place.

 The placement of Teeth in a Day, on the other hand, is an extremely quick process.
 As the name implies, the procedure can be handled in as little as a day.
-On top of that, Teeth in a Day dentures are a cost-effective option that require less trips to the dentist.
+On top of that, Teeth in a Day dentures are a cost-effective option that requires fewer trips to the dentist.
 They also do not require bone grafting, which can add even more time and procedures.

 Advantages of Teeth in a Day

-Teeth in a Day restore a patient’s teeth quickly, with a fixed denture that supplies structure and durability.
-Teeth in a Day allow the patient to chew, bite and speak much closer to the way that they used to than traditional dentures.
-These dentures also allow the patient to avoid undergoing a lengthy placement procedure that involves surgeries, bone grafting and so much more.
+Teeth in a Day restores a patient’s teeth quickly, with a fixed denture that supplies structure and durability.
+Teeth in a Day allows the patient to chew, bite, and speak much closer to the way that they used to than traditional dentures.
+These dentures also allow the patient to avoid undergoing a lengthy placement procedure that involves surgeries, bone grafting, and so much more.

-As with other teeth replacement options, Teeth in a Day also complete a patient’s smile—allowing them to smile with pride and confidence.
+As with other teeth replacement options, Teeth in a Day also completes a patient’s smile—allowing them to smile with pride and confidence.

 Teeth in a Day Process

-Using state-of- the-art equipment, your dentist will take a full 3D scan of your mouth.
-This will allow them to better see all of the muscles, bone, nerves and more.
+Using state-of-the-art equipment, your dentist will take a full 3D scan of your mouth.
+This will allow them to better see all of the muscles, bones, nerves, and more.
 With this scan, they will be able to properly plan out the placement of the Teeth in a Day implants.
 It is extremely important for the implants to be placed in a way that they are properly stabilized, and your dentist will take care to ensure that your implants will be placed exactly where they need to be.
 Finally, your dentist will begin the placement procedure for Teeth in a Day implants.

 This procedure involves the installation of titanium rods into the jawbone.
 Once these are secure, your dentist will begin placing the Teeth in a Day prosthetic.